Songs from Canal Days

 Bill is the

-Mountaineer Dulcimer Club, Music Leader for Vespers and other Services at the
+Society, the Mountaineer Dulcimer Club, Music Leader for Vespers and other

 Leader